 Mobility—Mobility Dogs' most common behaviors are retrievals, which range from picking up dropped objects to searching for and bringing back named objects.
 They also provide assistance in rising, and turning lights on and off.

-Veterans currently has a dog
+Veterans currently have a dog

 If the veteran currently has his own dog, the Kennel Master begins by temperament testing the dog’s suitability for service.
 If the veteran does not have a suitable pet dog or his pet dog is tested as not suitable for service, then the TDK9F Kennel Master will help the client find a suitable dog from our inventory.

-Once tested as suitable, the dog will be trained basic commands at our facility.
+Once tested as suitable, the dog will be trained in basic commands at our facility.
 Once tested as suitable, the dog and his owner begin a one-on-one training plan that includes:

 - Training techniques and use of equipment